GeekMode/PHPUnit-Watcher/README.md

 Todo
 ----
 ----
--run all arguments as if they were passed to PHPUnit -watch files in arguments for changes
+- run all arguments as if they were passed to PHPUnit
+- watch files in arguments for changes
--watch files in phpunit.xml for changes
+- watch files in phpunit.xml for changes
--enable passing of phpunit location as argument
+- enable passing of phpunit location as argument
--make PUW a standalone
+- make PUW a standalone